Modern Languages (French and Spanish) BA (Hons) – 2023 entry

 We’re one of the UK’s leading universities for modern languages, our courses were ranked 4th by the Guardian University Guide 2023 and top 10 by The Times and The Sunday Times Good University Guide 2023 for French and for Iberian languages.
 We are ranked 5th in the UK for Iberian Languages by the Complete University Guide 2023.
 We are ranked top 10 in Iberian studies and French studies in the National Student Survey 2022.

 Our award-winning Professional Training Placements scheme prepares students for roles in industry.
-We deliver on jobs, too.
-We were named University of the Year for Graduate Employment in The Times/Sunday Times Good University Guide 2022.

 What you will study